 I chopped off the title to the left side when I scanned it.
 I named it "misbehavin'."
 I double matted the image and the title on a hand painted paper bag.

-These two pages were more about the shaving cream paper background than anything else.
-I also added punchinella (sequin waste) to the right side.
 The first of four collage pages.
 I wanted to use as many images as possible, while learning collage.
 I'm really poor at composition, but thought the more collages I created, the better I would get.
 Not sure that's true, but I'm trying.
 The "fixed rate" on right page is raised and the coin on the left page is real.

 The second of four collage spreads, it has one of my favorite images: the dressmaker form.
 To it, I added a real dressmaker pin with a gold head.
 On the left is a real coin and a business summary I received in the mail.
 The right side has a real coin also.